 This isn’t news to anyone, particularly those who live it.
 Even so, the popular “rent or buy” housing narrative can’t seem to catch up to reality.

 Many young adults still reach an age or life milestone at which they believe they should own a home.
 Maybe it’s a 30th birthday, an engagement, or first pregnancy.
-In any case, their interest in homeownership often isn’t grounded in their financial interest or personal values.
+In any case, their interest in homeownership often isn’t grounded in their financial interest, personal values, or shared goals.
 Instead, subtle pressure from parents and peers may convince you that “you’re just paying someone else’s mortgage when you rent.”

 The Financial Case for Homeownership